 We designed the Area Study Organizer to help students integrate knowledge from multiple disciplines when studying a geographical or cultural area.
 This strategy was inspired by how people examine issues in academic subjects such as Middle Eastern and European Studies.

 Area studies, such as Middle Eastern Studies or European Studies, draw on multiple disciplinary traditions.
 This interdisciplinarity presents challenges and opportunities.
 The challenge is that each discipline has its own "habits of mind" (Galloway, Lawrence, & Moje, 2013).
 It can be quite challenging for students to keep track of the methods used in each discipline to investigate and analyze the world.
-If we can help them to track and reflect on these methods, however, students can get a deeper understanding of a topic by approaching it from different angles.
+If we can help them to track and reflect on these methods, however, students can develop a deeper understanding of a topic by approaching it from different angles.
 Furthermore, reflecting on interdisciplinary work provides a great opportunity to reflect on the nature of knowledge generation in different traditions.

-We have made an editable version of the graphic organizer available for free (click the download link to Word version below).
+We have made an editable version of the graphic organizer available for free (click the download link to the Word version below).
 We believe that a strategy without a purpose is no strategy at all.
-Think carefully about how you wan to use this strategy to help students become critical consumers and producers of knowledge in your discipline.
+Think carefully about how you want to use this strategy to help students become critical consumers and producers of knowledge in your discipline.
 After reflecting on these questions, consider if there are parts of the strategy template that you would like to change.

 Your classes are unique, and so is your approach to instructional design.
 We would love to see what you come up with!
-Share your design with us by posting on Twitter or Instagram with the following tag @readingways and hash #design4myclass #RWstrategy
+Share your design with us by posting on Twitter or Instagram with the following tag @readingways and hashtags #design4myclass #RWstrategy

-Galloway, E. P., Lawrence, J. L. & Moje, E. B. Research in Disciplinary Literacy: Challenges and Instructional Opportunities in Teaching Disciplinary Texts. in Adolescent Literacy in the Era of the Common Core: From Research into Practice (eds.
+Galloway, E. P., Lawrence, J. L. and Moje, E. B. Research in Disciplinary Literacy: Challenges and Instructional Opportunities in Teaching Disciplinary Texts. in Adolescent Literacy in the Era of the Common Core: From Research into Practice (eds.
 Ippolito, J., Lawrence, J. L. & Zaller, C.) (Harvard Educational Press, 2013). https://readingways.org/adolescent-literacy-in-the-era-of-the-common-core-2/